When advertisers come to me because their ads aren’t working, often it’s not actually the fault of the ads. It’s because the landing page sucks.

 This could be downloading a free guide, purchasing a product or signing up to your newsletter, for example.

 There are 7 main elements you need to include on your landing page for it to be as profitable as possible.
 Here they are…

-The 7 Key Elements To A Profitable Landing Page
+The 7 Key Elements To Effective Landing Pages

 There’s 100’s of things that may impact how well a landing page converts, but I’ve come up with my top 7 below.